-The purpose of the Clay County Floodplain Management regulations within Chapter 11 of the Clay County Land Development Code ("LDC") is to promote the public health, safety, and general welfare and to minimize public and private losses due to flood conditions in specifically designated areas.
+The purpose of the Clay County Floodplain Management regulations within Chapter 11 of the Clay County Land Development Code ("LDC") (PDF) is to promote public health, safety, and general welfare and to minimize public and private losses due to flood conditions in specifically designated areas.
 In order to accomplish this task, the regulations are designed to:

 - Restrict or prohibit uses that are dangerous to health, safety, and property due to water or erosion hazards or that result in damaging increases in erosion or in flood heights or velocities;

 - Require that uses vulnerable to floods, including facilities that serve such uses, be protected against flood damage at the time of initial construction;

 - Control the alteration of natural floodplains, stream channels, and natural protective barriers that are involved in the accommodation of flood waters;

 - Control filling, grading, dredging, and other development that may increase erosion or flood damage waters;

 - Prevent or regulate the construction of flood barriers that will unnaturally divert flood waters or that may increase flood hazards to other lands; and maintain the County's eligibility for participation in the National Flood Insurance Program (NFIP) as defined in 44 Code of Federal Regulations 59.22(a)(3), and to meet the requirements of 44.60.3(d).

 For more information, please review Section 151-11.6 (C) of the Land Development Code (PDF).

 Clay County is empowered to adopt, maintain, and enforce the floodplain development code pursuant to the powers granted and limitations imposed by the Missouri Revised Statutes (RSMo) Chapter 49.600.